Olborium/Stoch_Integ/README.md

     _conv_weak_power_spectrum.py_

 - Run a series of real-time stochastic simulations of the real scalar field with quartic self-interaction (unstable potential) in 1+1 dimensions;
-  measure the decay times from the initial state of thermal equilibrium around the false vacuum; measure the decay rate from the solve of the survival probability:
+  measure the decay times from the initial state of thermal equilibrium around the false vacuum; measure the decay rate from the slope of the survival probability:

     _decay_rate.sbatch -> decay_rate.cpp_

-    _decay_rate.py_
+    _decay_rate_conv.py_

+    _decay_rate_full.py_